 In this area, specify the connection parameters and mappings to be used during debugging sessions.
 Note that the Validate Remote Environment button has been removed from this page, this functionality is now available through on the main menu.

-In this text box, type the name of the server debug configuration.
+In this field, type the name of the server debug configuration.

-In this text box, type the name of the host where the target application is deployed.
+In this field, type the name of the host where the target application is deployed.

-In this text box, type the port to connect to the specified host through.
+In this field, type the port to connect to the specified host through.
 If you are using localhost on your machine, this setting should correspond with the port specified in the configuration file of the local Web server where the application will be executed or debugged.